Bug report #17712

 In programming we call this a "calculated field" not a "default".

-#3 Updated by Nathan Woodrow over 2 years ago
+#3 Updated by Nathan Woodrow about 6 years ago

 This is simply a bug with that check box.
 The default behaviour is correct from what I can see here.
 If set the default to 10 it is set to that when I open the form and I can change it.
 If you select Apply Default on Update then it should only set the new value when you save.
 That checkbox should really set the editable box to false so it's a read only field at that point.

-#6 Updated by Patrick Dunford over 2 years ago
+#6 Updated by Patrick Dunford about 6 years ago

 I guess that it revolves around what terminology "default" or "calculated" as suggested is the appropriate wording to use.
 I always have regarded a default as the value that will be entered in a field if you don't put a value in yourself, and is a way of making sure there are no nulls entered.

-#7 Updated by Harrissou Santanna over 2 years ago
+#7 Updated by Harrissou Santanna about 6 years ago

 I think the idea behind this term is that the field would be populated by default, meaning that you can skip filling it manually.